2025–26 Championship (Indonesia)

 The 2025–26 Championship (also known as the 2025–26 Pegadaian Championship for sponsorship reasons) is the inaugural season of the Championship under its current name and the 16th season under its current league structure.
-The season began on 12 September 2025 and is scheduled to conclude on May 2026, which includes a period of break from 1 to 19 December 2025 in conjunction with the upcoming SEA Games in Thailand.
+The season began on 12 September 2025 and conclued on 9 May 2026, which includes a period of break from 1 to 19 December 2025 in conjunction with the recently concluded SEA Games in Thailand.

+Garudayaksa won their first ever Championship title in the club history after defeating PSS in the final through the penalty shoot-out.

 The summer transfer window opened on 24 June 2025 and closed on 11 September 2025, while the winter transfer window will run from 2 January to 28 February 2026.

 This is the first full season where VAR technology is in use, following its introduction during the final and promotion play-off matches of the previous season.

 Overview

 Promotion and relegation (pre-season)

 20 teams will compete in the league – the fourteen teams from the previous season, three teams relegated from the Liga 1 and three teams promoted from Liga Nusantara.